 By far one of the most important parts of been a DJ is the music.
 As a DJ you will constantly be looking to get fresh tracks to incorporate into your DJ sets.
-One of the big questions though is where do DJs get their music from.
+One of the big questions though is where do DJs get their music.
 Acquiring your music is a two-stage process, you need to know what music you want and then be able to actually get that music.
 In this guide, you’ll discover some of the resources at your disposal plus the best places to get your music.

 Discovering New Music

 Uncovering that new killer track that you can’t wait to drop into your DJ sets is one of the most exciting parts of the DJ lifestyle.
 Learning the intricacies of a track is a rewarding experience.
 There are a lot of ways you can expand your musical horizons to find those brand new tracks.

 Discovering and using new music is at the heart of the DJ lifestyle.